liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/03-creating-liferay-components.markdown

     g! greet "Joe Bloggs"
     Hello Joe Bloggs!

 Great!
-You've learned how to create API, implementation, and client bundles.
+You've learned how to create API, implementation, and client modules.
-You've also learned how to create a specific kind of client bundle: the kind that be invoked from Liferay's Felix Gogo shell.
+You've also learned how to create a specific kind of client module: the kind that be invoked from Liferay's Felix Gogo shell.

 ## Related Topics [](id=related-topics)